-Gifted students work under the direction of a gifted endorsed teacher to complete a project(s) with community service learning.
+Gifted students work under the direction of an endorsed gifted education teacher to complete a project(s) with community service learning.
 The district may include students who are not identified as gifted, but who demonstrate exceptional ability and motivation in a particular content area.
-The local district must establish criteria and guidelines that identify gifted and regular education students who will be successful in the community service-learning classes.
+The local district must establish criteria and guidelines that identify gifted and regular education students who will be successful in Community Service Learning classes.

-The gifted teacher assigned to supervise the community service-learning program maintains close contact with the participating student(s) to ensure acceptable progress toward the student's individual learning goals which are based on the approved Georgia standards-based curriculum.
+The gifted education teacher assigned to supervise the Community Service Learning program maintains close contact with the participating student(s) to ensure acceptable progress toward the student's individual learning goals which are based on the approved Georgia standards-based curriculum.

-- One or two instructional segments per day may be counted at the gifted FTE weight for gifted students participating in the gifted community service-learning program. - To earn gifted FTE funding for this model, the gifted program community service-learning teacher must have a GaPSC-approved gifted endorsement or be actively participating/enrolled in a gifted endorsement program and be assigned to supervise the community service learning. - Each student in the community service-learning program must have a contract which documents the work to be completed, the learning goals for the student, the dates and amount of time the student will be working on the community service-learning project, how the student's learning will be assessed, and the responsibilities of the gifted program community service-learning teacher and any other supporting teachers/staff working with the community service-learning project. - To ensure adequate time for the gifted program community service-learning teacher to monitor and assist students participating in community service learning, he/she must be given one full period each day or its weekly equivalent during which he/she has only gifted education community service-learning responsibilities (as determined by the local system) for every 15 students for whom he/she is supervising in the community service learning.
+- One or two instructional segments per day may be counted at the gifted FTE weight for gifted students participating in the gifted Community Service Learning program. - 2.
+To earn gifted FTE funding for this model, the gifted education program Community Service Learning teacher must have a GaPSC-approved gifted endorsement or be actively participating/enrolled in a gifted endorsement program and be assigned to supervise the community service learning. - 3.
+Each student in the Community Service Learning program must have a contract which documents the work to be completed, the learning goals for the student, the dates and amount of time the student will be working on the community service learning project, how the student's learning will be assessed, and the responsibilities of the gifted education program Community Service Learning teacher and any other supporting teachers/staff working with the community service learning project. - 4.
+To ensure adequate time for the gifted education program Community Service Learning teacher to monitor and assist students participating in community service learning, the teacher must be given one full period each day or its weekly equivalent during which the teacher has only gifted education Community Service Learning responsibilities (as determined by the local system) for every 15 students for whom the teacher is supervising in the community service learning.